 The liver should pour out two pounds of liquid bile into your bowels daily.
 If this bile is not flowing freely, your food doesn't digest.
 It just decays in the bowels.
 Gas bloats up your stomach.
 You get constipated.
-Your whole system is poisoned and you feel sour, sunk and the world looks punk.
+Your whole system is Poisoned and you feel sour, sunk and the world looks punk.
 A mere bowel movement doesn't get at the cause.
 It takes those good, old Carter's Little Liver Pills to get these two pounds of bile flowing freely and make you feel "up and up."
 Harmless, gentle, yet amazing in making bile flow freely.
 Ask for Carter's Little Liver Pills by name.
 25c at all drug stores.
 Stubbornly refuse anything else.

-the top of the heap by a wave of en-thusiasm, the Cleveland-born Kaye stuck to his sweet tooth.
+the top of the heap by a wave of enthusiasm, the Cleveland-born Kaye stuck to his sweet tooth.
 The sentimental stand brought dividends.

 In July Sammy played three weeks at the New York Strand theater at \$8,500 a week.
-Not bad for a guy who only just managed to stay four years in college by winning an ath-letic scholarship for track and football, and by performing more foot-work as a waiter in the college dining hall
+Not bad for a guy who only just managed to stay four years in college by winning an athletic scholarship for track and football, and by performing more foot-work as a waiter in the college dining hall.

-Despite this fantastic sum for the personal appearances, Sammy actually figures he lost \$50,000 in 1939.
-In the Fall of 1938 Sammy moved his band to New York for his first big league engagement-the Palm Root of the hotel Commedera with two not of the hotel Commodore with two net-work wires.
+Despite this fantastic sum for the

+personal appearances, Sammy actually figures he lost \$50,000 in 1939.
+In the Fall of 1938 Sammy moved his band to New York for his first big league engagement-the Palm Room of the hotel Commodore with two network wires.
 But Kaye's thirteen men were not members of the local Musicians Union.
 Kaye had to pay a certain percentage of his earnings to the union until he had completed nine consecutive months' work in New York.
-Only after that period had been served could the Objects become full. served could the Ohioans become full-fledged members of the New York local.
+Only after that period had been served could the Ohioans become fullfledged members of the New York lo-